Asiana Treks and Tours

 IndiaICICI LombardUp to 5,985 m

 Altitude sickness is common among hikers in Nepal's Himalayan Region.
-It happens when the body doesn't get enough oxygen at higher elevations, causing headaches and dizziness.
-Acclimatization is essential to prevent this.
+It occurs when the body doesn't receive enough oxygen at higher elevations, resulting in headaches and dizziness.
+Acclimatisation is essential to prevent this.
 It means gradually getting used to higher altitudes by resting, drinking fluids, and ascending slowly.
-Spending an extra day at lower elevations before going higher is the best way to avoid altitude sickness.
-Hydration is the main issue during Trekking to prevent dehydration, which can worsen altitude sickness.
+Spending an extra day at lower elevations before ascending to higher altitudes is the best way to avoid altitude sickness.
+Hydration is a primary concern during trekking, as it helps prevent dehydration, which can exacerbate altitude sickness.
 Drinking plenty of water, tea, and soup can help.
 Trekkers can also take medicines like acetazolamide or dexamethasone to relieve symptoms.
 However, it's best to consult a doctor first.
-Proper acclimatization techniques are like "climb high, sleep low," and please keep in mind that during your trek, you should always stay hydrated, which would reduce the risk of altitude sickness.
-Booking with an experienced guide can ensure you get the right advice and help during your trek.
+Proper acclimatisation techniques are like "climb high, sleep low," and please keep in mind that during your trek, you should always stay hydrated, which would reduce the risk of altitude sickness.
+Booking with an experienced guide can ensure you receive expert guidance and support during your trek.

 ItemDescriptionRecommended For